getairport/api-docs/README.md

 1.3.
 Client request [Car Classes](car-classes.md)

 ### 2. Provide interface for a User
-When User interacts with Client's website/app the Client might request [Calculation](calculate.md) API to provide information for the selected route such as price (and potentially other details, that might be added in future)
+When User interacts with Client's website/app the Client might request [Calculation](calculate-v2.md) API to provide information for the selected route such as price (and potentially other details, that might be added in the future)

 ### 3. Create a Transfer
 When User confirms creation of Transfer for the given price, Client should request [Create Transfer](create-transfer.md) API